A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Introduction

 There are a few model choices that have been kept open in the present text; two of them more interesting.
-The first is whether the degree of freedom giving rise to $R$ corresponds to a fixed parameter, or a dynamic one subject to equilibration among interacting particles.
-This is relevant for $2D$ spacetimes where $R$ is not constant.
-Under the present model ansatz, the parameter governs how a particle spontaneously in-/decreases its entanglement with other particles.
+The first is whether the degree of freedom giving rise to a non-zero Ricci scalar corresponds to a fixed parameter, or a dynamic one subject to equilibration among interacting particles.
+This is relevant for spacetimes where the curvature is not constant.
+Under the present model ansatz, the Ricci scalar governs how a particle spontaneously in-/decreases its entanglement with other particles.
 If this is not a dynamic parameter, $2D$ spacetimes would be fairly rigid and uninteresting.
 In addition, we start with an initial assumption that the particle distribution is proportional to the spacetime volume element, but observe that for dS this is not required, which introduces a few interesting scenarios.
 We discuss those further in \S\ref{s.dS}.